 • Forgetting parts of one's own personal history.

-• Becoming moody or withdrawn, especially in social or mental situations that where they don’t know what to do or say.
+• Becoming moody or withdrawn, especially in social or mental situations where they don’t know what to do or say.

 Moderately severe cognitive decline (Moderate or mid-stage Alzheimer's disease).
 Gaps in memory and thinking are noticeable, and individuals begin to need help with day-to-day activities.
 Those with Alzheimer's disease may: